 Rally Tyro 2 Composite Paddle Review

-This is a great cost-effective option for an entry level composite paddle.
+This is a great cost-effective option for an entry-level composite paddle.
 The Rally Tryo paddle delivers quality design at a much lower price point than you would expect for similar composite paddles.
-It’s a couple steps up the ladder from a basic wooden paddle and the quality of the materials is similar to what you would see in a more premium mid-range price point.
+It’s a couple of steps up the ladder from a basic wooden paddle and the quality of the materials is similar to what you would see in a more premium mid-range price point.

 The Tyro 2 paddle weighs in at under 7 ounces (6.7 ounces) making it a great lightweight beginner option!